allenchs78/btp-integration-suite/docs/ci/Development/jms-send-step-in-local-integration-process-a5644c8.md

 2. A *Send* step transfers the encoded message to a JMS queue using the JMS receiver adapter.

 For the local integration process, the *From Calling Process* transaction handling setting is selected.
-This setting makes sure that the operations in the local subprocess are carried out within the same transaction of the overall process ensuring data inconsistency.
+This setting makes sure that the operations in the local subprocess are carried out within the same transaction of the overall process ensuring data consistency.